-Our compensation committee, which met six (6) times during 2016, currently consists of Messrs.
+Our compensation committee, which met thirteen times during 2017 and did not act by written consent, currently consists of Messrs.
 Rauth and von Blottnitz, and Ms. Kerr, each of whom has been determined to be an independent director under applicable SEC rules and regulations and applicable NASDAQ listing standards.
 Each member of our compensation committee is also a non-employee director, as defined by Rule 16b-3 promulgated under the Exchange Act, and an outside director, as defined by Section 162(m) of the Internal Revenue Code.
 Mr. Rauth serves as Chairperson of our compensation committee.